Jenny Halpern Prince: Biography

 Prince was born in Kingston Upon Thames.
 She is the daughter of Sir Ralph Halpern and Lady (Joan) Halpern.

-In 2014, she helped found the Lady Garden Foundation, a national women's health charity focusing on fighting gynaecological cancers.

-Prince began her career as a PR Officer at Joseph, and founded Halpern PR in 1993.
+Prince founded Halpern PR in 1993.
 Halpern was one of the first agencies in London to create a specialist celebrity and influencer division.
 Halpern PR was part acquired by WPP in 2014 when Prince sold a percentage of the business to The&Partnership.

+Prince was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to charity, young people and social mobility.